 - conduct research on important issues related to health and well-being, with an emphasis on epidemiology and preventive medicine,

-- promote health education and health awareness, and
+- promote health education and health awareness,

 - create networks for interdisciplinary and international cooperation on public health issues.

 With a strong belief that health is a fundamental, non-negotiable and inalienable right for every human being, Prolepsis focuses on research, education and applied initiatives under six fields of action: preventive medicine, medical research, occupational health, environmental health and humanitarian action.
 At its core, the Institute’s philosophy revolves around fostering individual creativity and innovation and approaching problems from diverse perspectives.

 During its 30 years of activity in public health, the Institute has expanded from a small team of professionals and researchers to a force of 21 experts, numerous external collaborators, and over 140 volunteers.
 Its human resources consist of a multi-disciplinary team of physicians, public health specialists, statisticians, economists, nutritionists, sociologists and a health communication specialist.